varnish/Varnish-Book/varnish_book.rst

 VCL – ``vcl_recv``
 ------------------

+..
+TODO for the author:
-.. training: letting client-input to decide your caching policy can make DDoS attack
+   Letting client-input to decide your caching policy can make DDoS attack

 - Normalize client-input
 - Pick a backend web server